-You can ask for feedback anytime from your colleagues.
+You can ask for feedback from your colleagues anytime.

 You can also ask for feedback on a specific goal, and pre-fill the content of the Ask for feedback form with questions about your goal.

-Give your feedback request a title (1) and provide some context for your colleagues (2) in the two boxes shown below.
-Choose a title that lets your colleagues know what you are asking for.
+Give your feedback request a title (1) and provide description for your colleagues (2) in the two boxes shown below.
+Choose a subject line that lets your colleagues know what you are asking for.
 For example, you can include the name of a project or a subject of a meeting you just had, like 'Project Orange check-in'

-Your request's context should clarify what you would like to get feedback on.
+Your request's description should clarify what you would like to get feedback on.
 Ideally, it should include the following: